sapegin/washingcode-book/manuscript/book.md

 };
 ```

-I’ve shortend comments a bit, the original code had lines longer than 200 characters.
-If you have a very big screen, it looks like a pretty table.
-Any auto formatting tool, like Prettier, will make an unreadable mess out of it, so you shouldn’t rely on manual code formatting.
+I’ve shortened comments a bit, the original code had lines longer than 200 characters.
+If you have a very big screen, it looks like a pretty table, otherwise like an unreadable mess.
+Any auto formatting tool, like Prettier, will make an unreadable mess out of it to, so you shouldn’t rely on manual code formatting.
+It’s also really hard to maintain: if any of the “columns” become longer than all existing “columns” after your changes, you have to adjust whitespace for all other “columns”.

+Anyway, this code add an error message to the `errors` variable for every failed validation.
+But now it’s hard to see because the formatting code is mangled with validation code.
+This makes it hard to read and modify.
+If you need to add another validation, you have to understand and copy formatting code.
+If you need to print errors as an HTML list, you have to change each line of this function.

 Let’s separate validation and formatting: